iakashpaul/iakashpaul.github.io/_posts/2016-07-01-New Beginning.md

 Tip for those reading
 ------
-* Print PLA on the acrylic build-plate after applying a coat of water soluble glue (Fevicol & the like) & remove them ---easily with a nice finish by freezing the build plate--- nope the print itself contracted & layers got dis-joint.
+* Print PLA on the acrylic build-plate after applying a coat of water soluble glue (Fevicol & the like) & remove them ~~easily with a nice finish by freezing the build plate~~ nope the print itself contracted & layers got dis-joint.
 Try to avoid completely flat surfaces by either inserting clever spaces or re-orienting the STL before creating X3Gs.